aaalgo/paperworks/README.md

 ```
 PDF documents will be generated under `paperworks/jobs`.
 The software tries to pack multiple images into single pages
 whenever possible.
+Each PDF file has at most 20 pages.

-## Annotate with markers.
+## 2. Annotate with markers.
 ![marker](doc/marker.jpg)

 There are several sample boxes to collect colors used.